mdda/deep-learning-workshop/ideas.md

 ## Papers
   -  Embeddings on graphs (Meh?)

   -  ImageNet as an attention game
     -  (same as :) Relationships from a Stream

   -  Neural learning depends on dwelling on useful stuff...
     -  Think about STDP : Isn't it more obvious what's going on?

   -  Conversational agents as magician master chess players

   -  SignOut (distributional arguement as extension to DropOut)

   -  MNIST-oneshot
      -  NAS-like structure opt
      -  one-shot on MNST examples

   -  Speech/audio to phonemes / emotion / speaker-id at different time scales

+  -  Word-order game instead of translation for embedding-in-context a la Socher
+     -  Or word-substitution
+     -  Or phrase-deletion